mrjones2014/smart-splits.nvim/README.md

   -- ignore these autocmd events (via :h eventignore) while processing -- smart-splits.nvim computations, which involve visiting different -- buffers and windows.
-These events will be ignored during processing, -- and un-ignored on completed. ignored_events = {
+These events will be ignored during processing, -- and un-ignored on completed.
+This only applies to resize events, -- not cursor movement events. ignored_events = {
     'BufEnter',
     'WinEnter',